INTRODUCTION

 EMPRESS/EMPEROR: ADAPTING WITHOUT LOSING THE FRAME

-Empress manages the human field: warmth, welcome, attunement, and the felt sense that the querent is safe to be honest.
-She notices subtle cues—nervous laughter, intensity, withdrawal, over-talking, over-control—and responds without shaming them.
+Empress manages the human field: warmth, welcome, attunement, and the felt sense that the querent is safe.
+She notices subtle cues—nervous laughter, intensity, withdrawal, over-talking, over-control—and responds without shaming.

 Emperor manages the frame: time, scope, boundaries, and containment.
 He ensures the session does not become vague, flooded, or performative.
 He protects the reading from two common failures: over-indulgence (everything becomes relevant, nothing becomes clear) and over-control (the reading becomes mechanical, and the soul leaves the room).